January 29, 2023 By Daryl Moon

 Before you start

-You need to have multi-currency enabled in your Salesforce org before you start or you will not have the object: Dated Conversion Rate which is used in the flow.
+Before you can Automate Exchange Rates with HTTP Callout, you need to have multi-currency enabled in your Salesforce org before you start or you will not have the object: Dated Conversion Rate which is used in the flow.

 As the HTTP Callout is a beta feature only available in Spring ’23 organizations you need a sandbox on this release level to implement this.